-- Net assets without donor restrictions: Net assets that are not subject to donor-imposed restrictions and may be expended for any purpose in performing the primary objectives of the Society.
-These net assets may be used at the discretion of the Society's management and the Board. - Net assets with donor restrictions: Net assets subject to stipulations imposed by donors and grantors.
+Net assets with donor restrictions: Net assets subject to stipulations imposed by donors and grantors.
 Some donor restrictions are temporary in nature; those restrictions will be met by actions of the Society or by the passage of time.
 Other donor restrictions are perpetual in nature, whereby the donor has stipulated the funds be maintained in perpetuity.
 When a restriction expires, that is, when a stipulated time restriction ends or a purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the Statements of Activities as net assets released from restrictions.
-Donor-restricted contributions whose restrictions are met in the same reporting period are reported as net assets without donor restriction support.
+Donor-restricted contributions whose restrictions are met in the same reporting period are reported as net assets without donor restrictions support.